Airborne (1993 film): Cast

+Production

+Producer Stephen McEveety collaborated on the story with his former schoolmate, speech teacher and children's book writer Bill Apablasa, who also wrote the screenplay.
+McEveety later brought the project to Icon Productions president Bruce Davey when he joined the company in 1992.
+During production, filmmakers consulted with professional in-line skaters from Team Rollerblade, who spent twelve days choreographing the skating sequences, performing onscreen stunts, and training the actors in the sport.
+Principal photography took place during winter 1992 in Cincinnati, Ohio.
+Although filmmakers later intended to move to snowier landscapes in Minnesota, a recent blizzard in Ohio enabled them to complete all exterior filming within the state.
+Shooting in the classrooms of Western Hills High School and the School for Creative and Performing Arts took place on weekends and included numerous students as background actors.

 Reception

 Critical

-On the review aggregator website Rotten Tomatoes, it holds a 21% approval rating, based on 14 reviews, with an average rating of 2.74/10.
+On the review aggregator website Rotten Tomatoes, it holds a 31% approval rating, based on 16 reviews, with an average rating of 3.5/10.
 The website's consensus reads, "Airborne skates downhill with a threadbare story, flat characters, and wince-inducing dialogue."

 In a review for the Los Angeles Times, Chris Willman commended the production team for their efforts, praising cinematographer Okada for giving the film "a surprising natural light look" and composer Copeland for providing "a well above average rock score", and giving huge credit to second unit director Steve Boyum, stunt coordinator Pat Parnell and the skaters for making the skating scenes and finale "inherently cinematic".

 Willman added that, "Off the skates, it's at best mediocre Nickelodeon fare", writing that "[A]s the first major filmic celebration of in line skating and holy Rollerbladers, Airborne (citywide) is hell on wheels and itchy limbo off.
 The occasional action scenes are as appropriately tortuous as the tired teen out of water plot is torturous.
 This is a kid flick that's speed skating on one leg."

 The New York Times's Stephen Holden called it "a modest attempt to take a familiar genre, the surf movie, and spin it into a new subgenre, the Rollerblades film."